OneBobone/SpotifySync-Installer/README.md

 2. Download the latest version of SpotifySync Installer from Github: Releases · OneBobone/SpotifySync-Installer Launch the Installer.
 Allow to make a shortcut.

-3. Run SpotifySync.exe as Administrator with the shortcut (and UpdateTable as default) to control that it works nicely.
-4. Close it.

-5. Run NuvoSpotifySync.exe as Administrator with the shortcut.
+5. Run SpotifySyncService.exe as Administrator with the shortcut.
 6. Move the new window to the right of your screen.

 From now on, be REALLY careful and dom't rush